Chris Cross (magician): The Greatest Show on the Tyne

-In 2010 Cross set up his own cabaret show at Madame JoJo's in Soho, London – The Carny Cabaret Show.
+In 2010, Cross set up his own cabaret show at Madame JoJo's in Soho, London – The Carny Cabaret Show.

 He hosted the show and hired in cabaret performers from around the UK to perform alongside him, mostly local London performers such as Bruce Airhead, Kiki Lovechild, Equador the Wizard, Frisky and Mannish, Lorraine Bowen and Sophia Landi.

 This show ran for six dates before moving nationwide.

-From May 2012 the Carny Cabaret was gigging a bi-monthly residency at Alexander's Jazz Theatre in Chester Throughout 2011, the show ran for corporate functions, including Microsoft and at The Grosvenor Casino.
+From May 2012, the Carny Cabaret was gigging a bi-monthly residency at Alexander's Jazz Theatre in Chester Throughout 2011, the show ran for corporate functions, including Microsoft and at The Grosvenor Casino.

-In 2015 the show was re-branded as The Quayside Cabaret Club and moved to a restaurant in Newcastle upon Tyne, where every show sold out and critics gave it positive reviews.
+In 2015, the show was re-branded as The Quayside Cabaret Club and moved to a restaurant in Newcastle upon Tyne, where every show sold out and critics gave it positive reviews.

-On 2 September 2016, the bi-monthly show changed its name to The Greatest Show on the Tyne and became an annual show to take place every year at The Tyne Theatre and Opera House, which is the oldest working Victorian theatre in the world and has a capacity of 1,100 people.
+On September 2, 2016, the bi-monthly show changed its name to The Greatest Show on the Tyne and became an annual show to take place every year at The Tyne Theatre and Opera House, which is the oldest working Victorian theatre in the world and has a capacity of 1,100 people.

-In an article in NE1 Magazine he was referred to as The North-East's King of Variety & In the North-East Theatre Guide, the reviewer described the show as a Northern Saturday Night at The Palladium.
+In an article in NE1 Magazine he was referred to as The North-East's King of Variety.
+Besides, in the North-East Theatre Guide, the reviewer described the show as a Northern Saturday Night at The Palladium.

-The Greatest Show on the Tyne was repeated as planned in 2017 with all new acts and it is planned to take place again in November 2018 with a brand new line-up, once again.
+The Greatest Show on the Tyne was repeated as planned in 2017 with all new acts and also in November 2018.